lavan-t-burra/lavan-t-burra.github.io/_pages/about.md

 **About me**
-I’m an applied research scientist with a Ph.D. in Civil and Environmental Engineering and over five years of experience using econometric methods, statistical modeling, and machine learning to understand consumer behavior, forecast product demand, and evaluate policy impacts.
-My work combines causal inference, predictive modeling, and data science to analyze the adoption and behavioral effects of new products.
-I’m passionate about working with driverse and large-scale datasets, and translating complex analyses into actionable insights that guide product strategy, system planning, and public policy.
-I specialize in:
+I’m an applied research scientist with a Ph.D. in Civil and Environmental Engineering and over five years of experience analyzing large-scale behavioral and system data to understand consumer decision-making, forecast demand, and evaluate pricing and incentive impacts.
+My work spans both energy systems and technology products, with a strong focus on producing actionable insights that inform product strategy, infrastructure planning, and public policy.
+My technical strengths include:
-  - Causal inference and econometric methods (e.g., DiD, IV, RDD, panel models)
+  - Econometric modeling and causal inference (e.g., DiD, IV, RDD, panel models)
-  - Predicting and forecasting of product demand, load, and technology adoption
+  - Predictive modeling and machine learning for demand forecasting and prediction
+  - Discrete choice modeling and behavioral data analysis
-  - Behavioral data analysis and discrete choice modeling
+  - Data analysis and statistical programming in Python, R, STATA, and SQL
-  - Working with large-scale, multi-source data, including geospatial, stated-preference, time-series, and panel datasets
+  - Structuring and integrating large-scale, multi-source data: geospatial, survey, time-series, and panel datasets
-  - Survey design and analysis, including sampling, weighting, and bias correction
+  - Survey design, sampling, weighting, and bias correction
-  - Clear communication of technical findings, including reports and presentations for non-technical stakeholders
+  - Communicating data-driven insights to both technical and non-technical stakeholders
-  - Cross-functional collaboration with product, engineering, and policy/regulatory teams
+  - Cross-functional collaboration with engineering, product, and regulatory teams

 <!-- I am interested in multidisciplinary research that spans transportation, energy, and policy domains.
 My research centers around understanding how consumers and fleet operators adopt and use zero/low-carbon transportation technologies, respond to incentives, and the implications for effective energy and environmental policy.
 Using econometric techniques and data-driven models, I investigate: